hxnsInternal/CohortReport_StoreProcedure/README.md

 2 - Open and run "01 - CreationArtefacts.sql" file, to create the database "dbCohort", tables and extensions.

-3 - Import data into the tables:  tbl_user and tbl_transaction using files : "users.csv" and "trx.csv"
+3 - Import data into the tables:  tbl_user and tbl_transaction using files : "users.csv" and "trx.csv" respectively

 4 - Open and run "02 - StoreProcedureCohortReport.sql" file, to generate the report table cohort analysis -> "SignUp Month Cohort"